This post may contain affiliate links. Please see my disclosure policy for details.

 - Bring some warm layers – as Longwa is on a hill and has strong winds, it’s freezing once the sun goes down.
 Bring some warm layers to walk around and sleep in at night.

-- Bring lots of cash from Mon – Although I was advised that there was a cashpoint, it was false information.
+- Bring lots of cash from Mon – Although I was advised that there was a cash point, it was false information.
 So, stock up when you get to Mon city for Longwa.
 Luckily, my kind guesthouse owner took me to an ATM in Mon to pay for my guesthouse.
-But, as it was Monday, there was a half hour wait for cash.
-Stock up before to go!
+But, as it was Monday, there was a half-hour wait for cash.
+Stock up before going!

 But, on the one attempt I took to go out alone, I felt very intimidated.
 Young men were laughing and making jokes asking for my number, I was getting a lot of unkind stares, kids were being the terrifying kids they were hurling rocks.

 I had heard before my visit that without a guide Nagaland isn’t so friendly and, although I’m sure nothing would happen I didn’t personally feel that safe then.

 You have to think a place isn’t designed to make you feel safe, it’s to make its own people feel safe.
 I feel that Longwa is very protective and doesn’t want or really ‘need’ the tourism.

 It was out of my comfort zone and in a way I loved it.
 But, I always have to consider my safety.
 So, next time I wouldn’t go it alone and go on a tour.